AdyKalra/aws-azure-trends/Architecting for Reliability on AWS.md

     * If your corporate directory is compatible with Security Assertion Markup Language 2.0 (SAML 2.0), you can configure your corporate directory to provide single-sign on (SSO) access
     * If you are creating a mobile app or web-based app that can let users identify themselves through an Internet identity provider like Login with Amazon, Facebook, Google, or any OpenID Connect (OIDC) compatible identity provider
     * If your corporate directory is Microsoft Active Directory, you can use AWS Directory Service
+  * **Identity-based policies** control what actions the identity can perform, on which resources, and under what conditions.
+  * **Resource-based policies** control what actions a specified principal can perform on that resource and under what conditions.
+Resource-based policies are inline policies, and there are no managed resource-based policies
+  * **Attribute-based access control (ABAC)** is an authorization strategy that defines permissions based on attributes.
+In AWS, these attributes are called **tags**.
+  * In Amazon Elastic Compute Cloud you log into an instance with a key pair (for Linux instances) or using a user name and password (for Microsoft Windows instances).
+  * In Amazon Relational Database Service you log into the database engine with a user name and password that are tied to that database.
+  * In Amazon WorkSpaces, users sign in to a desktop with a user name and password.
+  * In Amazon WorkDocs, users get access to shared documents by signing in with a user name and password.
+  * **AM Access Analyzer** - helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, that are shared with an external entity.
+    * Access Analyzer analyzes only policies that are applied to resources in the same AWS Region that it's enabled in.
+To monitor all resources in your AWS environment, you must create an analyzer to enable Access Analyzer in each Region